-Our residents benefit from the diverse clinical experience offered by UBMD Pediatrics and Oishei Children’s Hospital and the academic environment provided by the teaching faculty of the Jacobs School of Medicine and Biochemical Sciences.
+Our residents benefit from the diverse clinical experience offered by UBMD Pediatrics and Oishei Children’s Hospital and the academic environment provided by the teaching faculty of the Jacobs School of Medicine and Biomedical Sciences.

 Our program focuses on evidence-based medicine and critical thinking.
 This is demonstrated during journal club and resident research projects and throughout our faculty-led lecture series.
 The goal is to train excellent pediatricians who are able to apply the fundamentals of evidence-based medicine to guide their clinical decisions.

 Subspecialty rotations are crucial to our residency experience and provide you with both broad and deep exposure to all areas of pediatrics.
 These rotations include weekly clinic sessions and didactic encounters.

 Pediatric residents also rotate through our state-of-the-art Level 3 Neonatal Intensive Care Unit and Pediatric Intensive Care Unit, which provide critical care (including ECMO) for infants, children and adolescents.
 There is a full complement of critical-care faculty, as well as pediatric subspecialty consultants and pediatric surgical subspecialties.
 As a Level 1 Pediatric Trauma Center, residents are exposed to acute and chronic management of pediatric trauma patients.